SaahilParmar/CS50P/Probem Set 0/indoor/README.md

 * Recall that input returns a str, per - [docs.python.org/3/library/functions.html#input](https://docs.python.org/3/library/functions.html#input).
 * Recall that a str comes with quite a few methods, per - [docs.python.org/3/library/stdtypes.html#string-methods](https://docs.python.org/3/library/stdtypes.html#string-methods).

+# Before You Begin
+Execute cd by itself in your terminal window.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir indoor

+to make a folder called indoor in your codespace.
+Then execute

+$ cd indoor

+to change directories into that folder.
+You should now see your terminal prompt as indoor/ $.
+You can now execute

+$ code indoor.py

+to make a file called indoor.py where you’ll write your program.

 # How to Test

 Here’s how to test your code manually.
 At the indoor/ $ prompt in your terminal: :